Summer Reading

 Bulfinch’s Greek and Roman Mythology: The Age of Fable by Thomas Bulfinch.
 The Age of Fable is a classic collection of ancient Greek and Roman mythology, plays, and epic poems.
 Chapters 1 and 2 introduce Greek myths and the creation of the world, providing a comprehensive understanding of the Greek world.
 If you are interested in adding a beautiful copy to your library, consider this leather-bound book that includes all three of Bulfinch’s original titles: The Age of Fable, The Age of Chivalry, and The Legends of Charlemagne (ISBN: 978-1626861695).
 However, to complete this summer’s reading, this paperback is more than sufficient (ISBN: 978-0486411071, Dover Thrift Edition).

-This fall, the eighth grade class will continue their great adventure through ancient literature.
+This fall, the eighth grade class will continue reading epic poetry and Tolkien’s masterful adventures in Middle-earth.
 These recommended readings will equip them well for the challenges and glories ahead!

 Required Books:

 Mythology by Edith Hamilton.
-Please read the following sections:
+Please read the following:

 Students began Hamilton’s Mythology in seventh grade and will continue reading it to prepare for a main focus of eighth grade: the Trojan War.
 Using classical poets as her sources, Hamilton narrates the collective beliefs and values of the Greeks.
 The adventurous student can continue reading Parts 6 and 7 for additional myths, including the Norse deities.